leobiazoli/federal-revenue/README.md

 This work aims to present new alternatives for forecasting federal tax revenues managed by the Federal Revenue Service (SRF), such as classic time series models (ARIMA) and artificial neural networks.

-The analyses conducted for federal revenues were developed using the R programming language and are available [here] (https://github.com/leobiazoli/dissertacao/tree/main/psm).
+The analyses conducted for federal revenues were developed using the R programming language and are available [here](https://github.com/leobiazoli/dissertacao/tree/main/psm).